Sleep deprivation at work: the cost of sleep loss and what organisations can do

 - Apply the 20-20-20 rule when sitting at your desk.
 For every 20 minutes spent looking at a screen, take a 20 second break to look at something 20 feet.
 This relaxes the eye muscles for 20 seconds and gives your brain a much-needed break from looking at the screen

 Switching off and sleeping are vital components of your team’s wellbeing and a measure of how inclusive your organisation’s culture is.
 Make sleep a priority and see the returns through boosted employee wellbeing, job satisfaction and work performance.
-Talk with us about adopting a workplace sleep policy or training your team about the importance of inclusive work practices.
+Talk to us about adopting a workplace sleep policy or training your team about the importance of inclusive work practices.